About the Functional Food Center

 Functional Food Textbook Volume 2: Functional Foods for Chronic Diseases

-Functional Food Textbook Volume 3: Functional Foods and Cancer
+Functional Food Textbook Volume 3: Cancer Biology and Dietary Factors

 Functional Food Textbook Volume 4.
 Bioactive Compounds and Cancer

 Functional Food Textbook Volume 5.
 Functional Foods in Integrative Oncology

 Functional Food Textbook Volume 6.
 Basic Principles of Functional Food Science

 With monthly updates on new investigations in functional foods and bioactive compounds, FFC sends newsletters regarding research and public education to more than 800,000 readers.
 Additionally, the organization now has two peer-reviewed, open access scientific journals: Functional Foods in Health and Disease (FFHD) and a new journal on Bioactive Compounds in Health and Disease (BCHD).

 The Functional Food Center is known for its definition of Functional Foods as follows: “functional foods” as “Natural or processed foods that contain biologically-active compounds; which, in defined, effective non-toxic amounts, provide a clinically proven and documented health benefit utilizing specific biomarkers, for the prevention, management, or treatment of chronic disease or its symptoms”.